kasiaaguti/SEI-project-4/README.md

 <img src="src/assets/profile.png" width="300">

-## Challenges
+## Wins

-It was challenging to do the whole full-stack project myself in only one week, but also allowed me to get to know all parts of the process.

 I used Mapbox to show the locations of all companies listed on the website.
 As Mapbox doesn’t use addresses, but only geographical coordinates I added latitude and longitude for all companies while creating a seed file.
 It wouldn’t be user friendly to  ask our users to do the same when adding their companies, so I used mapbox function which allows to convert new addresses into geographic coordinates.

+## Challenges

+It was challenging to do the whole full-stack project myself in only one week, but also allowed me to get to know all parts of the process.

 ## Future improvements

 Next stage of developing this website would be adding private messages functionality.

-Improving graphics.
+Improving user experience & graphics.

 ## Key learnings
-Building a functioning full-stack app where requests can successfully display information on the front end (read) and data can be created/updated/deleted on the back end
+Building a functioning full-stack app where requests can successfully display information on the front end (read) and data can be created/updated/deleted on the back end.

+Practicing React and having first experience of working with Python and PostgreSQL.